Blog

 How hard are wattle fences to build?

 We estimate that the yard space we want to fence will take us 24 to 72 working hours to fence.
-Clearly if we were digging post holes and installing a modern milled-wood or PVC fence we could probably have it done in 4 to 6 hours but the embodied energy would be much higher and the job would be much less rewarding.
-We plan to spend some time this winter and spring experimenting and building wattle hurdles to practice our speed.
-If anyone would like to join us please leave a comment.
-If the hurdles we build are good enough we might sell them as room dividers so keep an eye out for those too!
+This might seem like a lot.
+It’s true that if we were installing a milled-wood or PVC fence we could probably have it done in 4 to 6 hours.
+However, the embodied energy would be much higher and the job would be much less rewarding.

 A living fence

-Wattle fences that are built with willow sails often take root creating a living fence wherein the sails won’t rot and will actually sprout.
+Wattle fences built with willow sails often take root.
+This creates a living fence.
+Plus, the sails won’t rot and actually sprout.
 Even if the sails don’t take root many wattle fence owners use the fences to support the growth of plants such as ivy, grapes, or other vines.
-Clearly these living fences have a place in the modern urban environment.
-We’ve long known that in densely populated areas we need to build skyward.
-Living fences, (even if the fence is only the support system and itself isn’t alive), provide an amazing opportunity for urban dwellers to expand their growing space, provide passive fruit (such as grapes) to the public, and to help clean the air of toxins.

-Wattle fences are a great base for these vertical growth systems because they don’t make the vines go very far between cross-sections and provide ample places for the vines to wrap around.
-Wattle fences also serve as wind-breaks by slowing the air that comes through them and not forcing it over-the-top of them like a wall would.
-Such wind breaks can be very beneficial to home-owners, especially those living in high-wind areas in older homes or homes that are not as weather sealed.
+Wattle fences also serve as wind-breaks by slowing the air that comes through them.
+By not forcing it over-the-top of them like a wall would they break it’s energy.
+Such wind breaks can be very beneficial to home-owners.
+This is especially true for those living in high-wind areas.
+Also, those with older homes or homes that are not as weather sealed benefit.

 As with cob, straw-bale, and other natural systems that we find ourselves drawn to we hope to see more people become interested in wattle fences and encourage you to learn more and try your hand at building one.
 Thanks for your interest and leave a comment below if you’d like to talk more about wattle fences.